truenas/documentation/content/TrueCommand/API/deprecated/sys_update_check.md

 | sys | update_check | yes | no | no | 1 | 1.2 |

 #### Description
-**This API has been removed and is no longer available on version 1.2 and later**
+**This API has been removed and is no longer available on version 1.2 and later**.

 Have TrueCommand perform a check for whether system updates are available.
 This is a manual probe to start the update check only.
 TrueCommand automatically checks for system updates every 24 hours or whenever the middleware is restarted otherwise.